 As a chamber musician, Nobuko Imai has worked with artists such as Martha Argerich, Kyung-Wha Chung, Heinz Holliger, Mischa Maisky, Midori, Murray Perahia, Gidon Kremer, Yo-Yo Ma, Itzhak Perlman, András Schiff, Isaac Stern, and Pinchas Zukerman.
 She appeared with the Berlin Philharmonic Orchestra, Royal Concertgebouw Orchestra, Vienna Symphony Orchestra, Royal Stockholm Philharmonic Orchestra, London Symphony Orchestra, BBC Symphony Orchestra, Boston Symphony Orchestra, and Chicago Symphony Orchestra.
-She is a former member of the Vermeer Quartet and is the founder and a member of the Michelangelo Quartet, where she performs together with Mihaela Martin, Daniel Austrich, and Frans Helmerson.
+She is a former member of the Vermeer Quartet and is the founder and a member of the Michelangelo String Quartet, where she performs together with Mihaela Martin, Daniel Austrich, and Frans Helmerson.

-Her discography includes more than thirty releases on labels such as BIS, Chandos, DG, EMI, Hyperion, and Philips.
+Her discography includes more than forty releases on labels such as BIS, Chandos, DG, EMI, Hyperion, and Philips.
 She has been a recipient of numerous awards including the Avon Arts Award (1993), Japan's Suntory Music Award (1995), and Mainichi Award of Arts (1996).
 Tōru Takemitsu composed the viola concerto A String around Autumn for her in 1989.

-Last updated: October 2018
+Last updated: November 2018